jasonthehung/programming-typescript-oreilly/Chapter4_Functions/README.md

   1. A function can have at most one rest parameter.
   2. That parameter has to be the last one in the function’s parameter list.

+- Call, apply, and bind

+  - Methods to let you control function call in different ways

+- Typing This

+  - For this reason, a lot of teams ban this everywhere except in class methods—to do this for your codebase too, enable the no-invalid-this TSLint rule.

 2. Signature overloading.
 3. Polymorphic functions.
 4. Polymorphic type aliases.